The Recipe for a Fascinating Day

 Step Four – Maintain the Recipe

 Before we had taken the acid, we had all made a pact that no matter what, the three of us would never separate through the whole experience and we would make all decisions as one.
-Once it began to get dark in the jungle, Karel wanted to get out as the mosquitoes and bugs would be coming to enjoy us and Karel swells large from bites.
+Once it began to get dark, Karel wanted to get out of the jungle as the mosquitoes and bugs would be coming to enjoy us and Karel swells large from bites.
 Carlos and I wanted to spend time where we were in the jungle but we knew that if Karel wanted to leave, we would have to go as him having a bad time would probably change the disposition so that we would all have a negative experience.
-Him swelling from bites would be reasonably unpleasant as well.
+Karel swelling from bites would be reasonably unpleasant as well.
 Plus, we did not have any bug repellent.
 To compensate for that, Carlos wanted to build a fire to keep the bugs away.
 I told him that I did not think it was advisable that three dudes tripping on acid should be building a fire in the jungle.

 Step Five – Crack Open Wacky and Strong Energy

 As a team, we had to make the trek back out of the jungle back towards the beach.
 I told Karel, “Okay, I am coming, but this is how I am walking,” and I sauntered along at a stride geared for a grandfather somewhere close to one hundred years of age.
-My very slow pace was not at all out of spite for having to leave the jungle; it was just the speed that I was the most comfortable moving in my state.
+My very slow pace was not at all out of spite for having to leave the jungle; rather, it was just the speed that I was the most comfortable moving in my state.
 Karel got far ahead of us while Carlos and I were meandering along the path at perfect- for-us geriatric speeds that seemed to be the best for transporting our bodies.
 We had been pretty deep in the jungle so it would take significant time to get back out.
 Images and shapes in the forest around us were wonderful, vivid and fascinating.
 Somehow we just perceived everything around us in a way that we were normally unaccustomed to.
 I had never really given any thought to the energy that people exhume until I traveled to India, but I became consciously aware of it not long after arriving.
 And one thing that was clear was that the two of us very high on acid were producing an energy that was much different to the other humans around us.
 Animals in the jungle could sense something different about us; if only that we were easier prey for hungry stomachs.
 However, there is no doubt that we were producing a very positive energy and as we were slowly making our walk out on the path a wild cat who survived in the jungle decided to befriend us and travel with us on our journey.
 After Carlos and I thought we made our connection with the cat, we assumed it was our protector.
 Carlos said that he wanted to name the cat in ‘Forest-Speak’ language and told me that he felt that he should have been a part of the jungle for his whole life.

 I had initially recognized that there was something very different about Carlos and I by our encounters with everyone else we met on their path into the jungle and how they reacted to us.
 Every single person we came upon on our exit walk could not stop smiling at the two of us.
 People were grinning from ear to ear in silence upon meeting us.
 Maybe it was the inquisitive positive energy that we brought that they could unconsciously feel.
 Maybe it was because of the way we were glowing with giant smiles ourselves.
 Maybe it was the way that we were walking that made it very apparent that we were momentarily completely out of our minds.
 In any case, people seemed very happy to have come across us on their walk…